 </Layout>

 This gives you the performance of static content with the flexibility of dynamic features.
+In Astro 6, live collections give you another option when that dynamic section is read-only remote data rather than fully personalized output.

 Performance Optimization